itsmng/fields/README.md

 ![Screenshot](./fields.gif)

-The fields plugin allows you to add custom fields on glpi types : tickets, computers, users...
+The fields plugin allows you to add custom fields on itsm-ng types : tickets, computers, users...

 Addionnal data can be added :
  * In object tab